 Division of Parks and Recreation 302-739-9210

-Brandywine Creek Trail PlanDNREC’s Division of Parks and Recreation is in the process of updating the Brandywine Creek State Park Trail Plan.
+Brandywine Creek Trail PlanDNREC’s Division of Parks and Recreation has updated the Brandywine Creek State Park Trail Plan.
 The purpose of the trail plan is to provide a vision and a framework for the future trail system of Brandywine Creek State Park.
 Final Trail Plan

 Auburn Valley Master PlanDNREC’s Division of Parks and Recreation is in the process of updating the Auburn Valley Master Plan, which guides development of Auburn Valley State Park.
 About the Park Nestled along the Red Clay Creek and home to the world’s largest operating collection of Stanley Steamer cars, Auburn

 Assawoman Canal Trail Concept PlanA group of local community leaders and area residents interested in expanding bicycle and pedestrian opportunities developed the Assawoman Canal Trail Concept Plan.
 This work led to the 2015 opening of a 1.1-mile trail segment between Route 26 and Elliott Avenue along the west bank of the canal in Ocean View.

 Planning, Preservation and DevelopmentThe Planning, Preservation and Development Section administers land acquisition and protection programs, including the Open Space Program, the Office of Nature Preserves and the Cultural Resource Unit.